bosd/odoo-data-flow/docs/guides/exporting_data.md

 The `export` command is built for performance and scalability.
 To handle massive datasets with millions of records, the export process uses a streaming pipeline:

-* **Low Memory Usage:** Instead of loading the entire dataset into memory, records are fetched from Odoo in batches, processed, and written directly to the output file.
-This ensures that even very large exports can run on machines with limited RAM.
+* **Streaming mode - Low Memory Usage:** Instead of loading the entire dataset into memory, records are fetched from Odoo in batches, processed, and written directly to the output file.
+This ensures that even very large exports can run on machines with limited RAM or on very large datasets.
 * **Type-Aware Cleaning:** The export process automatically cleans the data before writing.
 It intelligently inspects the field types on your Odoo model and corrects common data inconsistencies, such as converting Odoo's `False` values to empty strings for non-boolean fields (like `phone` or `website`), while preserving `False` for actual boolean fields.
 * **High-Speed Writer:** The tool uses the high-performance, multi-threaded CSV writer from the `Polars` library, making the file writing process significantly faster than standard Python libraries.